-Median reservoir passage time through Priest Rapids reservoir for HDX-PIT tagged adult lamprey with detections at the Priest Rapids Dam exits and Wanapum Dam entrances ranged from 4.2 to 6.5 days during the 2010-2019 period (Table 1).
+Median reservoir passage time through Priest Rapids reservoir for HDX-PIT tagged adult lamprey with detections at the Priest Rapids Dam exits and Wanapum Dam entrances are provided in Table 1 below.
+Median fishway passage times over the study period ranged from 5.3 hours to 49.5 hours for the Priest Right and Left fishways and 19.1 hours to 22.1 hours for the Wanapum Right and Left fishways, respectively (Table 1).
 Finally, fish tagged in a previous study year were occasionally detected during the migration period the following year (i.e., fish tagged at Bonneville Dam in 2012 but detected at Priest Rapids Dam in 2013).
 These fish were assumed to have overwintered in the Columbia River then resumed migration behavior the following year.
-These fish have generally made up between 2% to 5% of detected tags, annually, although no overwintering fish were detected in 2017 and 2018, 5% of tags detected in 2019 were tagged and released at Bonneville Dam in 2018.
+These fish have generally made up between 2% to 5% of detected tags, annually, although no overwintering fish were detected in 2017 and 2018, and 5% of tags detected in 2019 were tagged and released at Bonneville Dam in 2018.
 The presence of these fish suggests that estimating passage efficiency for adult lamprey requires a nuanced approach.